makuachteny/Shell-Navigation/permissions/README.md

-File 12-directory_permissions writes a script that creates a directory called my_dir with permissions 751 in the working directory
+File 13-change_group writes a script that changes the group owner to school for the file hello